Here’s why you need a VPN

 What features to look for in a VPN

 Choosing the best VPN for PC protection can be a tad confusing.
 We analyzed hundreds of VPN software options and narrowed our selection criteria to 5: encryption protocol, speed, privacy, video options, and server network.

 Avoid older and less secure protocols as these can be easily compromised.
 We recommend choosing a VPN service that utilizes L2TP/IPSec, PPTP, OpenVPN TCP, SSTP, WireGuard, or OpenVPN UDP.
 There are also multi-protocol VPNs which is great for PC security.

 VPNs normally decrease internet speed, that’s just how it works!
-So choose wisely and pick one that would be fast enough not just for browsing but also for gaming, streaming, or downloading.
+So choose wisely and pick one that would be fast enough not just for browsing but also for gaming, watching videos, or downloading content.

 When it comes to servers, more is always better.
 The general rule of thumb is that the closer you are to a server, the faster your connection would be.
 Choose one with a large network server so there are always several options near you.